kyararozman/Phenotyping-pipeline/README.md

+For now no license so not free to use!

-notebooks use DeepLabCut body pose estimation data.
+Notebooks use DeepLabCut body pose estimation data.
 I used the labels nose, ear right and left, shoulder right and left and tailbase.

 Protocols: